AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/General_Settings.md

 You can also configure the visual settings of markers: use the {api:anychart.core.annotations.Triangle#markers}markers(){api},  {api:anychart.core.annotations.Base#hovermarkers}hoverMarkers(){api}, and {api:anychart.core.annotations.Base#selectMarkers}selectMarkers(){api} methods.

-In this sample, the hover and select colors of the Ellipse markers are set, and the Infinite Line markers are disabled on select:
+In this sample, the hover and select colors of the Ellipse markers are set to green, and the Infinite Line markers are disabled on select:

 ```
 // configure the markers